Customizing emails and landing pages

 Example of Creating a Phishing Link

-In each case the text you would like to make a phishing link should simply be highlighted, and then the “Phish Link” button should be clicked on to tell our software to use that text as your phishing link.
+In each case, highlight the text you would like to make a phishing link and then click the “Phish Link” button to use that text as your phishing link.

 13) Red Flag: Platinum and Diamond customers can use our Red Flag (Social Engineering Indicators) button to add a hint to the user who clicks a link on this phishing email as to why the user should have been alerted this email was potentially dangerous.
 For more details on how to add red flags, and recommend practices, click here to view our SEI Product Manual.

 14) Body: ln the body of your phishing template, add any text that you'd like.
 There are simple text formatting options you can use to customize the appearance of your template.
 You can easily add tables, lines, and more by using the buttons available in the WYSIWYG.

 15) Choose a Landing Page: This is the page your users will be redirected to when they click on your phishing link.
 You can choose from our system landing pages or your own custom landing pages.

 Note: If you select a landing page during your phishing campaign creation, it will override the template-specific landing page you've chosen here in the WYSIWYG editor.

 16) Choose a Landing Domain: This is what the user will see in the address bar when they reach your landing page.
 These are all domains that we own.
 Changing the landing domain can be especially helpful if you are also using one of our “phishing for sensitive information” landing pages (such as the Outlook, Gmail, or Office 365 pages).
 We have domains that can appear “safer” and make the user feel more comfortable about entering their username, password, or any other information the page is requesting.
 (Rest assured, we do not keep or track what your users enter on these pages.)